 - Human rights education is directed towards three interconnected outcomes: increasing knowledge; to change values, beliefs and attitudes; to inspire action.

 - Effective human rights education requires strategic decision-making in relation to the NHRI’s key target groups, forms of education, means of education and educational methodologies.

 - Human rights education is a specialist activity that requires NHRIs to have skilled trainers, facilitators and educators.

-To claim their rights and seek redress for violations, people first need to understand their rights.
+To claim their rights, seek redress for violations and respect the rights of others, people first need to understand their rights.
 To properly respect, protect and fulfil the rights of those within their borders, State agencies, corporations and other duty bearers need training and professional development.

 National human rights institutions (NHRIs) have a crucial role to play in advancing human rights education in their countries.
 It is a central to their mandate.

 The Paris Principles set out that NHRIs have a responsibility to "assist in the formulation of programmes for the teaching of, and research into, human rights and to take part in their execution in schools, universities and professional circles".

 Human rights education is essential to the long-term prevention of human rights abuses.
 It is a powerful investment in developing a strong human rights culture and, ultimately, in building fairer and more inclusive societies.

 Human rights education is directed towards three key outcomes: